A policeman arrested on suspicion of possessing extreme pornography has been cleared after an internal investigation. Four other

 Sam Bowman, Executive Director of the Adam Smith Institute said,

 Most people don't want the government in their bedrooms, but that's what extreme porn laws do.
-This report highlights just how bad these laws really are -- they turn millions of law-abiding adults into potential criminals simply for enjoying consensual
+This report highlights just how bad these laws really are -- they turn millions of law-abiding adults into potential criminals simply for enjoying

-urgent need for the government to scrap them."
+confirms the urgent need for the government to scrap them."

 Nick Cowen, author of the paper said,

 The extreme porn ban criminalises depictions of sex acts even if they are safely performed by consenting adults.
 We have seen the law used, in particular, to target and expose gay men.
-Each such case represents a personal tragedy and a disgraceful use of
+Each such case represents a personal tragedy and a

-our criminal justice system's scarce resources.
+disgraceful use of our criminal justice system's scarce resources.
 The costs of the law are disproportionate to any public benefit, and as implemented cannot plausibly protect women's interests for which the ban was supposedly introduced.

-A former Angus animal sanctuary worker has received a three-year Community Payback Order, which will include a ban on the
+A former Angus animal sanctuary worker has received a three-year Community Payback Order, which will include a ban

-accused keeping any animal.
+on the accused keeping any animal.

 He was convicted of the possession of bestiality porn at Forfar Sheriff Court.